-Vancouver is Canada’s most populous city on the west coast.
-Also the capital city of British Columbia (BC), it hosted over 10 million visitors in 2016.
+Vancouver is Canada’s most populous city on the west coast, and is arguably the most popular tourist destination in British Columbia, having hosted over 10 million visitors in 2016.

 A popular filming location for Hollywood movies, Vancouver is close to the gorgeous mountainscape of the Canadian Rockies.
 With its exciting art, culture, and entertainment, the city offers a unique heritage as North America’s most ethnically diverse city.